CGSO puts almost R13-million back into consumers’ pockets

 CONSUMER PROTECTION

-CGSO puts almost R13-million back into consumers’ pockets, despite claims far exceeding that amount
+Consumer ombudsman wins back millions for complaintants, despite claims far exceeding that amount

 Unrealistic expectations — and wishful thinking — appear to be behind consumers’ demand for a whopping R183-million in damages last year.